 - Review the Natural Hazard Disclosure report to see what natural hazards may be near the home.

-- Review the Local Area disclosures from the San Diego Assocation of REALTORS® (SDAR) to see if there are any disclosures for the area the home is located in.
+- Review the Local Area Disclosures from the San Diego Association of REALTORS® (SDAR) to see if there are any disclosures for the area the home is located in.

 - Check what the current owner pays in property taxes to make sure it's what you expected.
 Find the link to the assessor's website and more about property taxes at: How much will I pay in property taxes?